 – Elevations of 4,000 feet and higher: These trees will begin the process of changing color earlier than the rest.
 This is because the temperatures cool earlier at higher elevations.
 So the first trees to change color will include the Sourwood, the Dogwood, the Sassafras, the American Beech, the Yellow Birch, the Yellow Buckeye, the Mountain Maple, the Pin Cherry, the Black Cherry, and the Hobble Bush trees.

 – Elevations lower than 4,000 feet: Starting as early as mid-October, the trees at lower elevations will also begin to shift into their fall colors.
 At this time, you can expect to see fall colors blooming on the Scarlet Oak, the Spicebush, the Sweetgum, the Sugar Maple, the Red Maple, the Sumac, the Tulip, and the Hickory trees.

 The neatest part about this transitional time is that the colors of the autumn leaves will continue to change and transform as the season continues.
 So where the highest elevation trees may start off with a transformation to red leaves, they may progress to orange and then to gold and then to burnished magenta before they fall.
 The same process will begin at the middle and lower elevations, creating a sort of “foliage in the round” event as each elevation’s stands of trees picks up where the one just above leaves off.

 Where to View the Gatlinburg Autumn Leaves

-There are a number of popular vantages points where you can really view the smoky mountains fall colors to the best effect, take photographs and drink in the natural beauty at all times of day.
+There are a number of popular vantage points where you can really view the fall colors to the best effect, take photographs and drink in the natural beauty at all times of the day.

-The best vantages points will be found near to or inside the Smoky Mountain National Park area.
+The best vantage points will be found near to or inside the Smoky Mountain National Park area.
 You can drive or hike to view the trees’ autumn finery.